 Her husband, John Hayes, chimes in.
 “We both believe this is a wholesome organization, committed to helping the community and citizens that are in need.
 Personally, I’m a big fan of the [Foundation’s] Scholarship Program.
 They do a lot to help gifted students who need a hand up with their finances and college education.”

-Along with the Development Committee, and attending Foundation events, Brenda has been on the Scholarship Committee for years.
+Along with the Development Committee, and attending Foundation events, Brenda has been on the Scholarship Committee for all nine years.
 In her time, she’s seen the program double, and she’s continued because she wanted to see the program flourish.
 But the growth goes two ways.
 John reflects on the growth he’s seen in his wife: “Brenda is very giving, more than she’s ever been.
 The Foundation has enlightened her about what can be accomplished when you become a part of something that makes a difference.”

 So after nearly a decade of serving her community through the John Randolph Foundation, Brenda Hayes leaves the board in January 2018.